britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by UDP-Lite are:

-- unicast.
+- unicast (as for UDP).
-- multicast, anycast, or IPv4 broadcast.
+- multicast, anycast, or IPv4 broadcast (as for UDP).
 - port multiplexing (as for UDP).
 - message-oriented delivery (as for UDP).
 - Uni-or bidirectional communication.
-Transmission in each direction is independent.
+Transmission in each direction is independent (as for UDP).
 - non-reliable delivery (as for UDP).
 - non-ordered delivery (as for UDP).
-- misdelivery detection (the checksum always provides protection from misdelivery).
+- mis-delivery detection (the checksum always provides protection from mis-delivery).
-- partial or full integrity protection.
+- partial or full payload protection.
 The checksum coverage field indicates the size of the payload data covered by the checksum.

 ## Datagram Congestion Control Protocol (DCCP)